 Mazor Robotics uses AI to enhance customization and keep invasiveness at a minimum in surgical procedures involving body parts with complex anatomies, such as the spine.

 Machine learning applications present a vast scope for improving clinical trial research.
-By applying smart predictive analytics to candidates of clinical trials, medical professionals could assess a more comprehensive range of data, which would, of course, reduce the costs and time needed for conducting medical experiments.
-McKinsey maintains that there is an array of ML applications that can further enhance the clinical trial efficiency, such as helping to find the optimum sample sizes for increased efficacy and reduce chance data errors by using EHRs.
+By applying smart predictive analytics to candidates for clinical trials, medical professionals could assess a more comprehensive range of data, which would, of course, reduce the costs and time needed for conducting medical experiments.
+McKinsey maintains that there is an array of ML applications that can further enhance clinical trial efficiency, such as helping to find the optimum sample sizes for increased efficacy and reducing the chance of data errors by using EHRs.

 Machine Learning is fast-growing to become a staple in the clinical trial and research process.
 Why?

 Clinical trials and research involve a lot of time, effort, and money.
 Sometimes the process can stretch for years.
 ML-based predictive analytics help brings down the time and money investment in clinical trials-but would also deliver accurate results.
 Furthermore, ML technologies can be used to identify potential clinical trial candidates, access their medical history records, monitor the candidates throughout the trial process, select best testing samples, reduce data-based errors, and much more.